Jxrotich/Jxrotich/README.md

 - 👋 Hi, I’m Jxrotich
 - 👀 I’m interested in Geospatial technologies
 - 🌱 I’m currently learning the basics
-- ⚡ I normally thin about: A Superpower Africa
+- ⚡ I normally think about: A Superpower Africa

 <!---
 Jxrotich/Jxrotich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.